kanaria69/Mainecoco/README.md

-## Just watched a documentary about beavers… It was the best damn program I’ve ever seen.
+## Why is no one friends with Dracula?
+Because he's a pain in the neck.